Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

 molecular surface.

     !!! note
-        only applicable when `molsurf` is set to 1
+        Only applicable when `molsurf` is set to 1

 #### **QM options**